 We already have a benchmark in place for the function parse_pr

-, a higher-level function that
+, a higher-level

-including parse_issue_fixed
+retrieve information, including parse_issue_fixed

 .
-The input is a multiline string of approximately 50kB.
+The input is a multiline

-We chose a large input to better understand the performance characteristics of the function and make sure the function performs well when parsing large pull request bodies.
+performance characteristics of the function and make sure the function performs

 Let's check out the flame graphs for the benchmark to analyze the performance impact of our change.
 The Base flame graph is the one before the change, the Head flame graph is the one after the change, and finally, the Diff flame graph is the difference between the two.